Azure/azure-dev/templates/todo/projects/nodejs-mongo/README.md

 !["azd up output"](assets/urls.png)

 Click the web application URL to launch the ToDo app.
 Create a new collection and add some items.
-This will create monitoring activity in the application that you will be able to see later when you run `azd monitor`.
+This will create monitoring activity in the application that you will be able to see later when you run `azd app monitor`.

 > NOTE:
 >